The truth about the protein in your diet

 only .04 and .06.
 That means eating protein will burn 36 percent more energy than consuming carbs or fat.

 Example: For every 500 calories of protein (about 125 grams of protein) you eat, you expend 125 calories through protein's thermic effect.
 If you were to eat 500 calories of carbohydrates (125 grams of carbs) or fat (55 grams of fat), your body would only burn about 30 calories for that intake.

 3. Eat one gram of protein for every pound of lean body weightHow much protein do you need?
 Chant says you should consume one grams of protein for every pound of lean body mass.
 This means you need to know your body fat percentage.

 Example: If you weigh 160 pounds and have 30 percent body fat, your lean body mass is 112 pounds - 160 (your weight in pounds) x .70 (your percentage of lean body mass).
 You should consume about 112 grams of protein, or about 450 calories of protein, over the course of each day.

 "What is adequate for a women is three to four ounces [of protein] at any given meal," says Chant.
 "Above and beyond that amount is excess to the body.
 The body can't use it all at once.
 Even protein, when you eat too much, can turn to fat."

 Buy yourself a kitchen scale so you know how much protein you are eating and, when eating out, figure a four-ounce piece of meat, poultry or fish is the size of a deck of cards.

-Protein helps you keep your muscle around the clockProtein helps you maintain a positive nitrogen balance day and night.
+4. Protein helps you keep your muscle around the clockProtein helps you maintain a positive nitrogen balance day and night.
 What is that important?
 "Simply put, nitrogen is a by-product of protein's breakdown in the body.
 Nitrogen is literally the thing that makes you muscles hard and firm," explains Chant.
 Lifting weights or resistance training is key, as well.

 When your body has a negative nitrogen balance (usually due to poor protein intake), your muscle is unhealthy, soft and less likely to be used by your body for energy.
 To keep your nitrogen balance positive, be sure to consume enough protein (but not too much) at every meal.

 5. You need quality proteins at every mealAccording to Chant, not all proteins are created equal.
 In fact, proteins are rated on a scientific scale that measures their bioavailability (the availability of protein for your body to use).

 The protein that is, hands down, the most bioavailable is the egg (read Crack an egg for heart-health for more reasons to eat eggs).
 Eggs rate a 100 percent biovalue, meaning that 100 percent of the egg's protein can be used by your body to help maintain a positive nitrogen balance.

 Beef, poultry and fish are in the 90th percentile while dairy products range in the 80th percentile.
 Chant warns, "Pork is one of the poorest biovalues of any protein; it's in the 60th percentile."

 It's ideal to get a variety of proteins in your diet but aim for the proteins with the highest biovalues for optimal nitrogen balance as well as maintenance, repair and growth of your muscles.

 6. Eating protein helps you burn fatThere is a hormone in your body called glucagon.
 Chant likes to call glucagon your "fat burning hormone potion."
 Exercise can boost your body's glucagon levels, as can eating protein.
 In fact, protein is the only food that aids in releasing and unlocking fat, making it usable for your body.
 "As you take in protein, you're increasing glucagon levels," says Chant.

 The secret to fat-lossChant says that protein is of ultimate importance in losing fat.
 Protein counters the body's natural hypoglycemic effect, which is key in how your body uses – and stores – fat.

 So, does this mean its time to jump on a protein-only diet?
 No, not even close.
 The healthiest and most body fat-resistant diet, according to Chant, contains protein and carbohydrates and fats.

 To learn more about the role of carbohydrates and dietary fats in your fitness and fat-loss quest, pick up Crack the Fat-Loss Code: Outsmart your metabolism and conquer the diet plateau.